orstavik/cloudflare-tutorial/docs/newChapters/the_law/1_WhatIs_HigherOrderFunctions.md

 ## WhatIs: regulate (i)? observe

-The first thing a regulating function does is simply to **observe** the input and output of an original function.
+The first thing a regulator function does is simply to **observe** the input and output of an original function.

 ```javascript
 function regulator(original) {